lemontron/lemontron/lemontron/bom.md

 ## Screws (${{screws_price}})

+These {{site.data.screws | size}} screws are all that are needed to assemble a Lemontron.
 This screw list is subject to further optimization.

 {% include screws_list.html %}